sferik/twitter-ruby/README.md

 ### Errors

-It's worth mentioning two new error classes:
+It's worth mentioning new error classes:

 * `Twitter::Error::GatewayTimeout`
 * `Twitter::Error::RateLimited`
+* `Twitter::Error::UnprocessableEntity`

 In previous versions of this library, rate limit errors were indicated by raising either `Twitter::Error::BadRequest` or